Extreme Drought, Wildfire Smoke Leave Populations Stranded in Brazil’s Amazon

 In 2021, NASA reported Brazil was experiencing its worst drought in nearly a century.
 At the time, local media reports stated that the water levels of critical waterways like the Parana River were 30 feet lower than normal.

 In 2023, the Wildlife Conservation Society and environmental journalism group Mongabay reported the Brazilian Amazon was experiencing its worst drought in recorded history.
-That benchmark was surpassed in March this year, according to a local report that quoted government officials saying 2024 is the worst drought on record.
+That benchmark was surpassed in March of this year, according to a local report that quoted government officials as saying 2024 is the worst drought on record.

-“What we’re seeing now is you’ll start the dry season next year with a lower water base due to drought,“ Benchimol said. ”The high water season isn’t able to replenish the rivers to its natural high water situation, as in the past.”
+“What we’re seeing now is you’ll start the dry season next year with a lower water base due to drought,“ Benchimol said. ”The high water season isn’t able to replenish the rivers to [their] natural high water situation, as in the past.”

-Moreover, he said the economic consequences of this are brutal.
+He said the economic consequences of this are brutal.

-A shell of a car is seen with a text that reads in Portuguese: "Welcome to the desert of Cantareira" on the banks of the Atibainha reservoir, part of the Cantareira System that provides water to the city of Sao Paulo, Nazare Paulista, Brazil.
+A shell of a car with text that reads in Portuguese: "Welcome to the desert of Cantareira," on the banks of the Atibainha reservoir, part of the Cantareira System, which provides water to the town of Nazar<em>é </em>Paulista in São Paulo state, Brazil.
 (Victor Moriyama/Getty Images)

 Domino Effect